 But muscle makes you look sharp and strong

-A 150 pound lady with 35% body fat is different from a 150 pound woman with 18% body fat on every level – from how they look, how they perform, how they feel, how they think, to how they live.
+A 150-pound lady with 35% body fat is different from a 150-pound woman with 18% body fat on every level – from how they look, how they perform, how they feel, how they think, to how they live.

-To conclude, looking at a scale discourages more than encourages.
+Looking at a scale discourages more than encourages.
 And you may feel frustrated and give up the great thing you are doing.
 Focus on inches and track your progress by looking at a mirror!